 Account holders can also send U.S. currency to the Bank for deposit to their accounts.
 The customer’s account is credited with the amount of currency received.
 When central banks need U.S. currency and do not have a private arrangement in place for obtaining the currency, the New York Fed can assist its account holders to arrange the shipment of banknotes.
 The customer's account is charged for the amount of currency provided.

 The New York Fed will, at a customer’s request, execute transactions for the purchase and sale of certain non-dollar currencies in the U.S. foreign-exchange market.
-In such transactions, the Bank acts as agent for its customers.
+In such transactions, the Bank acts as principal for its customers.
 These purchases and sales are not considered to be U.S. foreign exchange intervention, nor are they intended to reflect any policy initiative of the U.S. monetary authorities.

 Most of the assets held in custody at the Bank in international official accounts are in the form of marketable U.S. government and agency securities.
 The New York Fed provides custodial services, including principal and interest payments, for Fedwire®-eligible securities, as well as for some non-Fedwire® securities through an arrangement with the Depository Trust and Clearing Corporation (DTCC) for eligible customers.
 The Bank also provides clearing and settlement services for customers’ securities transactions.

 In addition to holding U.S. dollar-denominated assets, the New York Fed provides vault facilities to central banks and international official institutions for the deposit and safekeeping of gold.
 The Bank keeps the identity of all account holders to which vault services are provided confidential.

 The Bank can also purchase and sell securities on a customer’s behalf according to the customer’s pre-determined standing instructions, or as requested on an individual basis.
 Customer instructions must specify the type of securities the account holder wants to buy.
 The Federal Reserve does not give investment advice.